conjur/jenkins-e2e-example/README.md

 # jenkins-e2e

 An example of an end-to-end Conjur + Jenkins integration.
-In this demo, Jenkins executors assume Conjur machine identity by using Conjur's [Host Factory]() auto-enrollment system.
+In this example, a Jenkins master assumes Conjur machine identity by using Conjur's [Host Factory](https://developer.conjur.net/reference/services/host_factory/) auto-enrollment system.

 ## Requirements